cmorgan/blog/2014/02/06/beige_book_sentiment.rst

 Why?
 ----

-Behvioural finance has provided proof that financial decisions are significantly driven by emotion and mood [1].
+Behavioural finance has provided proof that financial decisions are significantly driven by emotion and mood [1].

-Therefore if we can gauge the mood of policy makers, perhaps we can gauge policy decison.
+Therefore if we can gauge the mood of policy makers, perhaps we can gauge policy decision.

 Rochester Cahan, VP of Global Equity Quantitative Strategy at Deutsche Bank, states that the sentiment scores of Thomson Reuters (powered by Lexalytics) are